basedrhys/I2K-Tutorial/2-training.md

 ## Further Experiments

 We've introduced a few new features already, so now is the time to do some exploration of your own.
-Below are some suggestions for things to try out.
+Below are some suggestions for things to try out - try improve the accuracy over what we achieved with defaults.

 - **Custom Dataset** - if you've got your own dataset, try loading that into WEKA for your exploration.
 If not, feel free to use one of the other datasets provided in the asset pack.
 - **Custom Layer architecture** - Designing neural network architectures is an open research area which we only briefly touched on so now's the time to try creating your own model and getting a feel for CNNs.
 Start with a blank `Dl4jMlpClassifier` and create your own architecture; you may like to refer to the [model summaries](https://deeplearning.cms.waikato.ac.nz/user-guide/model-zoo/#model-summaries) for some inspiration.